 Using Hormones to Determine Canine Gestation

 Breeders use several ways to tell when their dog will give birth.
 The best method is using hormone testing, which can be done with blood draws and vaginal smears.
-The hormone tests can help a breeder develop a dog ovulation calculator which then can determine when a dog will give birth from measuring progesterone levels.
-For more information, continue reading about canine gestation.
+The hormone tests can help a breeder develop a dog ovulation calculator, which then can determine when a dog will give birth from measuring progesterone levels.

 How Many Puppies Will She Have?